robkwan/bioloid_ros2/README.md

    ```bash
    ros2 launch dynamixe_bringup dxl_bringup.launch.py
    ```
-   the gazebo sim will then be launched.
+   the dynamixel ros2 control will then be launched.

 3. In terminal 3,
    ```bash